 Sleep sacks are essential replacements for loose blankets for your baby.
 Loose items can be sleeping hazards for newborns, so sleep sacks are the perfect solution.

 Your baby will be cozy and warm, and you don’t have to worry about the dangers that a loose blanket can give.
-You should definitely add this to your Newborn Baby Prep Checklist.

 Are Sleep Sacks Safe?